 An incremental load is a form of ETL (Extract, Transform, Load) process that involves transferring only the data that has been altered since the last loading session.
-This approach is both more efficient and quicker than performing a full load because it minimizes the volume of data that needs to be moved and processed.
+This approach is both more efficient and faster than performing a full load because it minimizes the volume of data that needs to be moved and processed.

 Implementing an optimized data loader for incremental updates, particularly in complex environments like SAP Commerce (formerly Hybris), requires a nuanced understanding of the data flow and an effective strategy for minimizing unnecessary writes to the database.
 Let’s focus on efficiently handling product data, availability, prices, order statuses, and customer information.